Cognitive restructuring

 What impact are your thoughts having?

-Before beginning this program, you may have read the FAQs or Participant Information which describe this program as being based on Cognitive Behavioural Therapy, or CBT for short.
+You may have read the FAQs or Participant Information which describe this program as based on Cognitive Behavioural Therapy, or CBT for short.

 CBT is a type of therapy which looks at three key areas: